beiwo07/Risk_index_self_neglect/README.md

 # Takeaway

-The tool provides a structured approach for field assessments, helping professionals make informed decisions regarding early interventions and support strategies.
+The tool provides a structured approach for field assessments for self-neglect risk without an in-home assessment, helping professionals make informed decisions regarding early interventions and support strategies.

 ## **Citation**